mansonmyr/Probabilistic_Colocalization_Estimator/README.md

 # Probabilistic Colocalization Estimator (PCE)

 A ROI-centric bioimage analysis workbench for 8-bit/16-bit multichannel TIFF data.
 This tool provides robust statistical estimates of protein-protein overlap and correlation with absolute raw data fidelity, specifically designed for high-precision immunofluorescence research.
 This software allows an alternative options other than the traditional colocalization analysis software such as *JaCOP* and *Coloc 2* in Fiji/ImageJ.
+This idea is genuinely original (except the known colocalization metrics) by the author of this repository, please contact if you would like to share to the social media or re-creation.

 ---